estebanmunchjones2019/react-hooks-article/readme.md

 Feel free to start smashing the `Favourite` buttons and check the log messages in the console log, it's really fun 🤓

-## Advantages of the custom hook solution:
+## Pros and cons of the custom hook solution:

+### Advantages:

-Reading at the [Redux documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow), the proposed solution with custom hooks shares this advantages with Redux:
+Reading at the [Redux documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow), the proposed solution with custom hooks shares these advantages with Redux:

-### 1. Single Source of Truth:
+#### 1. Single Source of Truth:

 "The **global state** of your application is stored as an object inside a single **store**.
 Any given piece of data should only exist in one location, rather than being duplicated in many places.